akiaxin/ProgrammingPortfolio/README.md

 ### Etch a Sketch
 Digitalized version of the classic Etch-a-Sketch game.
+Allows you to draw with your keyboard and save the drawing with your mouse.

 ![Gameplay](https://github.com/akiaxin/programming/blob/main/images/EAS1.png)
 ![Gameplay](https://github.com/akiaxin/programming/blob/main/images/EAS2.png)